-Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.
+Recovery centers in Georgia provide treatment to children, adolescents, and adults with co-occurring substance abuse and mental health disorders..

-A dual diagnosis program will treat both addiction and co-occurring mental illness at the same time.
+A dual diagnosis rehab program will treat both addiction and co-occurring mental illness at the same time and this option is available at many rehab centers in Georgia.

-List Of Dual Diagnosis Rehab Centers In Georgia
+List Of Dual Diagnosis Treatment Centers In Georgia

 This treatment center offers specialized dual diagnosis treatment for individuals facing addiction and mental illness.

-They offer treatment for multiple mental disorders including anxiety, depression, bipolar disorder, and post-traumatic stress disorder (PTSD).
+They offer treatment for addiction and anxiety disorders, depression, bipolar disorder, post-traumatic stress disorder (PTSD), and other mental disorders.

 Atlanta Center for Mental Health is supported by: